ibmtjbot/tjbot/recipes/sentiment_analysis/README.md

 ## Customize
 Change the keyword TJBot monitors by editing `config.js` and changing the line

-    exports.sentiment_keyword = "happy"; // keyword to monitor in Twitter
+    exports.sentiment_keyword = "education"; // keyword to monitor in Twitter

 You can also change the colors that TJBot shines.
 The table below shows the colors that TJBot shines for each emotion.